These Are the Fall Travel Trends Everyone’s Talking About Right Now

 From leaf peeping to gigcations, here’s what you can expect in the coming season.

 As the heat waves make way for crisp fall air, travel enthusiasts turn their attention to planning epic autumnal trips.
-Thankfully, harvest season not only makes for excellent leaf peeping.
-It’s actually one of the most financially savvy times of the year to travel.
+Thankfully, harvest season not only makes for excellent leaf peeping, but it’s actually one of the most financially savvy times of the year to travel.
 According to Airbnb data, fall has been the most affordable season to hit the road with price-per-night at its lowest compared to the rest of the year.
 For those looking for a little inspiration, we’ve gathered the fall travel trends that everyone is talking about right now.
 From sports tourism to indulging in bucket-list getaways, here’s what to keep an eye out for.

 Leaf Peeping